LeopardCheetah/mini-projects/SLAM/maze_generation/readme.md

 - [CMU 112 Overview (on mazes) (PDF download)](https://www.cs.cmu.edu/~112-s23/notes/student-tp-guides/Mazes.pdf)

 Algorithms not covered:
-- Prim's
+- Prim's Algorithm
-- Hunt and Kill
+- Hunt and Kill Algorithm
-- Sidewinder
+- Sidewinder Algorithm
 - Aldous Broder (Wilson's, which is covered, is a variation of this)
 - Recursive Division